jmahboob/ChristmasList/README.md

 # ChristmasList
 A small Flask + AngularJS based Christmas list application for my family to use this holiday season.

+**In case anyone is wondering I'm using the Issues tab as a sort of "ToDo" list for the project.
+I don't have some sort of split personality disorder where I'm commenting on my own work without realizing it.**

 # Dependencies (so far)

 ## Python